-Where the report requested concerns the delivery of Contingency FCAS, this may include the response as determined by the FCASVT, or the FCAS Provider may propose an alternative method of demonstrating the response of the relevant FCASAncillary Service Facility within the Aggregated FCASAncillary Service Facility.
+Where the report requested concerns the delivery of Contingency FCAS, this may include the response as determined by the FCASVT, or the FCAS Provider may propose an alternative method of demonstrating the response of the relevant Ancillary ServiceFCAS Facility.
 AEMO, in its absolute discretion, may accept an FCAS Provider's alternative method.